 Nike Roshe Two White

-This all-white sneaker displays a simple profile that to enhance the pristine and crisp overall look that will look great when used by either men or women.
+This all-white sneaker displays a simple profile to enhance the pristine and crisp overall look of the shoe.
+It looks great when used by either men or women.

 Nike Roshe Two Grey

 The neoprene grey upper is resting atop a white, thick Phylon midsole giving a clean, fresh look that can be paired with almost relaxed or gym-ready attire.

 The monochromatic red upper accented with black woven Swoosh logo on the side is another keeper.

 The simplicity of the Nike Roshe Two makes it very striking for many buyers.
 Inspired by the concept of Zen, the Nike Roshe Two pair displays no grand embellishments but only the basics.
 The clean silhouette allows this sneaker to be paired off easily with casual clothes as well as any activewear.

 In 2010, designer Dylan Raasch came up with a simple and versatile sneaker in which many expressed uncertainties.
 However, when the design was released in the market in 2012, the sneaker world was shaken by the massive clamor from the public.
 The Swoosh company named this the Nike Roshe Run.

 Many users applauded the simplicity and minimalist design of the Roshe Run.
 Raasch was inspired by the simplicity of Zen art and wanted to feature the essentials in a shoe.
 The term Roshe was coined from the word “Roshi” which means Zen master.

 The versatility of the first Roshe is described as superb.
 Many buyers share that they could practically wear their Roshe shoes from light training to just walking around the park.
 The construction of the Roshe Run is also uncomplicated.
 It is made with two-piece stretchable upper, minimal lacing, and a single-piece sole.
 The price point is another point added to the Roshe as it is available at a very affordable price.